 Yasaka Rakza 7

 A good all-round rubber.
 It does everything pretty well – you can topspin the ball easily, keep your pushes low, block heavy topspin.
-I use this rubber for my backhand.
-I like the control it gives me but it still has a few gears to move through if I want to attack with speed and spin.
+I used this rubber for my backhand for two seasons.
+I liked the control it gave me but it still had a few gears to move through if I wanted to attack with speed and spin.

 DHS NEO Hurricane 3